d4m4s74/Cube-Solver/README.md

 ```

+### cube.js
+Cube.js can be used on its own, or with the flask APIs, or with your own api if you've written one.
+Cube.js is built on three.js, and can easily loaded in your three.js scenes.

 ## Structure
 CS50 wants me to explain what every file does, and what's in it.
 So this readme is longer than all but 3 of my files.
 <pre>